 Another grammatical sign in Hawaiian grammar is the kahakō, a character that looks like a line (-), the macronm, and is placed over a vowel.
 If a word contains a kahakō, it means that it contains a long vowel; the vowel over which the kahakō is placed is elongated a little.
 This is only a minimal difference that can easily be overlooked.
 Even though kahakō is not a real letter, omitting it can completely change the meaning of a word.
 A more prominent example here is "Waikīkī."

-Examples are nāna, meaning "belonging to her/him," nanā, meaning provoke, and nānā, which can be translated as "look."
-Other examples are pa'ū, meaning "moisture," pā'ū, referring to the hula skirt, and pa'u, meaning "to work hard at something."
+Examples are nāna, meaning "belonging to her/him," nanā, meaning (to) provoke and nānā, which can be translated as "(to) look."
+Other examples are pa'ū, meaning "moisture," pā'ū, referring to the hula skirt, and pa'u, meaning "(to) work hard at something."

-Hawaiian vowels are pronounced differently than German vowels.
+Hawaiian vowels are pronounced differently than English vowels:

-The consonant W sounds like the English "V" in Hawaiian, so it is a soft German W. When consonants are combined with a vowel, they match the sound of the vowel.
+The consonant "W" sounds like the English "V" in Hawaiian.
+When consonants are combined with a vowel, they match the sound of the vowel.
 As an example, the consonant "H" follows in combination with different vowels.